All Episodes

 He can talk.

-Because he did nothing to prepare the state that is that would be most vulnerable for any influenza pandemic.
+And if it weren't for Donald Trump, New York would not survive all this because he did nothing to prepare the state that would be most vulnerable for any influenza pandemic.

 He did absolutely nothing.

-Now he did say today, yeah, oh well, now that we're getting all the new hydrochloroquine from the feds, we're gonna we're gonna allow pharmacies probably all I'll lift the executive order.
+I mean, what New York has given, now he did say today, yeah, oh, well, now that we're getting all the new hydrochloroquine from the feds, we're going to allow pharmacies probably.

-I mean, not only did Donald Trump build the biggest hospital in the entire country, 3,000 beds at the Javit Center, now they're turning it into a COVID-19 center, which was not the original plan.
+I mean, not only did Donald Trump build the biggest hospital in the entire country, 3,000 beds at the Javits Center, now they're turning it into a COVID-19 center, which was not the original plan.

 And the other three or four hospitals now that are being built all over New York State.

-The nearly five hundred thousand face masks, Donald Trump.
+The nearly 500,000 face masks, Donald Trump.

 You know, you add all of this together.